 15 March 2018

-The International Hydropower Association is supporting Indonesia to put sustainability principles into practice when developing new hydropower projects.
+The International Hydropower Association (IHA) is supporting Indonesia to put sustainability principles into practice when developing new hydropower projects.

 Since April 2017, IHA has been working with central and local government officials on how to apply the Hydropower Sustainability Assessment Protocol, and coordinated an early stage assessment on a new project in southeast Sulawesi.